giacomov/giacomov.github.io/_posts/2017-11-23-Adventures-in-machine-learning-1.md

 I already did this tiresome procedure and found an optimal architecture.
 However, the good news is that results don't vary too much for a wide range of choices.
 After my experiments, I get nice results with 2 hidden layers of 70 units each with a rectifier activation function (plus of course the output layer, in which I use the softmax activation so I can interpret the output as a probability of association).
 I also use L2 regularization to avoid the disproportionate weighting of some features (see [here](http://cs231n.github.io/neural-networks-2/#reg) for a nice introduction).
 There is probably space for some more hyperparameters optimization, but this is quite good already.

 If you want to experiment, this is the setup.
-First we define a function that returns a trained network (and other things).
-The network is defined inside the function, so if you want to try other architerctures/hyper-parameters you need to change things in here:
+First we define a factory class that can be used to setup and get a trained network (and other things).
+The network is defined inside the setup `_get_network` method, so if you want to try other architerctures/hyper-parameters you need to change things in there:

 ```python